-- ⇒ No tool is activated. - 1 Click to the left of the 14 stirrups in the middle of the beam and enclose them in a selection rectangle without releasing the left mouse button (Select elements based on direction is active in the Filter Assistant). - The Central move handle, Geometry handles and Point handles appear.
+- ⇒ No tool is activated. - 1 Click to the left of the 14 stirrups in the middle of the beam and enclose them in a selection rectangle without releasing the left mouse button Select elements based on direction is selected in the Selection task area).

+Allplan displays the Central move handle, the Geometry handles and the Point handles.
 In addition, you can see a selection box for the diameter and a data entry box for the placing length and the spacing or number of pieces.

-- 2 Change the spacing to 0.20 in the data entry box for the spacing or number of pieces. - In order to toggle between the Spacing and Number of pieces parameters, click the symbol to the left of the data entry box. - Allplan separates the modified part from the placement, giving it its own label.
-When you change the diameter of the modified part, it will get a new mark number. - 3 Delete the label for the stirrups in the elevation, click Dimension Line, Label and use the brackets to select all the stirrups in the elevation. - 4 Set the type to Dimension line, select the Dimension line text option, select No. of pieces + spacing for the text and place the dimension line.
+- 2 Change the spacing to 0.20 in the data entry box for the spacing or number of pieces. - To toggle between the Spacing and Number of pieces parameters, click the symbol to the left of the data entry box. - Allplan separates the modified part from the placement, giving this part its own label.
+If you change the diameter of the modified part, it will get a new mark number. - 3 Delete the label for the stirrups in the elevation, click Dimension Line, Label and use the brackets to select all the stirrups in the elevation. - 4 Set the type to Dimension line, select the Dimension line text option, select No. of pieces + spacing for the text and place the dimension line.